BVetmed MRCVS Director

 BVM&S MRCVS – Veterinary Assistant

-Rachel Harrison-Osborne recently joined the equine team following a move from Essex, she qualified from the Royal (Dick) School of Veterinary Studies at the University of Edinburgh.
-She enjoys all aspects of first opinion equine practice but is particularly interested in medicine cases and equine dental work.
+Rachel Harrison-Osborne joined the equine team in November 2015 following a move from Essex, she qualified from the Royal (Dick) School of Veterinary Studies at the University of Edinburgh.
+She enjoys all aspects of first opinion equine practice but is particularly interested in medicine cases and lameness cases.
 She also completed an externship at Newmarket Equine Hospital in 2015.
 Rachel grew up owning, competing and working with horses so she has first-hand experience of many of the veterinary problems faced by horse owners and is looking forward to getting to know our clients and their horses – she rides her own horses as often as possible and is looking forward to finding the time to compete again in the near future.
 Rachel is also a keen netball player and plays for a local team.
 Her personal ambition is to win the Great British Bake off!